NatiDeme/js-plain-object/README.md

 # This is a project with the API theme of favorite books and storage of those values on the interface and within local storage!

+# If you would like to clone it, go ahead and copy the ssh or https from the code drop down bar, and then make it your own!
+Either that or a fork!

 ### Prerequisites